Divider

 Are the stations accessible for wheelchairs?

+All our stations from the car parks are on one level and do not have steps.
+We currently have operational carriages that can accommodate wheelchairs.
 To find out when these are operating, please visit our Today at the Railway page.
 We have disabled toilets at Sheffield Park, Kingscote and East Grinstead Stations.
 Platform and train staff are on hand to assist you during your visit and on or off the trains when needed.
 Please note that we do not provide wheelchairs for passenger use.

-Dogs, Prams & Bicycles
+Dogs, prams & bicycles

-Can my dog travel on the Bluebell Railway?
+Can my dog travel on The Bluebell Railway?

+Yes, dogs are welcome at the Bluebell Railway on our standard travel services.
 During Special Events there may be some restrictions, so please check before travelling.
 Dogs, except registered assistance dogs, are not permitted into any catering outlets, the museum or the Shop at Sheffield Park, or on any of our on board dining services.
+We respectfully ask that all dogs are kept on a short lead and that you do not let your dog climb up onto the carriage seats.

-Can I bring my Pram or Pushchair?
+Can I bring my pram or pushchair?

-Collapsible Prams and pushchairs can be accommodated on board the train using the luggage racks overhead.
+Collapsible prams and pushchairs can be accommodated on board the train using the luggage racks overhead.
 Larger Prams and Pushchairs can often be stored in the luggage compartment of the train subject to availability.
 On busy days or special events, prams and pushchairs can be stored at your starting point until you return.

-Can I bring my Bicycle with me?
+Can I bring my bicycle with me?

 Bicycles can be accommodated at the Railway in the luggage compartment of the train, subject to availability.
 Bicycles require their own ticket at the cost of £2.00.
-There is limited space at the Stations where Bicycles can be stored during your visit.
+There is limited space at the Stations where bicycles can be stored during your visit.

-Hiring us for Weddings & Events
+Hiring us for weddings & events

-Can I have my wedding at the Bluebell Railway?
+Can I have my wedding at The Bluebell Railway?

 Yes, our Birch Grove Suite at Sheffield Park and a more intimate room on one of the platforms at Horsted Keynes are licenced for civil weddings, and we frequently also host wedding receptions, either in the Birch Grove Suite or on the Golden Arrow Pullman Train.